Get your License with us !!!

 Have you ever wondered what it’s like to breathe underwater.
-If you want to find out but aren’t quite ready to take the plunge into a course, Discover Scuba Diving will let you try diving to see if you like it.
+If you want to find out but aren’t quite ready to take the plunge into a certification course, Discover Scuba Diving will let you try scuba to see if you like it.

-Scuba Diver course takes about ⅔ days and the certificate is valid till max 12 meters depth.
-Short on time and long on the urge to become a certified diver?
+Scuba Diver (dive course in 2/3 days) – certification max 12 meters depth, Short on time and long on the urge to become a certified diver?
 The Scuba Diver certification might just be for you.
-This course requires less time than the Open Water Diver course, covering only the first three of five sections of knowledge development, the first three of five pool sessions, and the first two of four open water training dives, resulting in a limited certificate.
+This course requires less time than the Open Water Diver course, covering only the first three of five sections of knowledge development, the first three of five pool sessions, and the first two of four open water training dives, resulting in a limited certification.

-This course allows for ample dive experience and is a good warm-up for the Open Water Diver course, if that’s your ultimate goal.
+This certification allows for ample dive experience and is a good warm-up for the Open Water Diver course, if that’s your ultimate goal.
 Scuba Divers are qualified to:

 - Obtain air fills, rent or purchase scuba equipment and participate in other diving activities as long as they have the required supervision

-- Continue their dive training and complete the Open Water Diver course and other courses such as equipment specialty courses.
+- Continue their dive training and complete Open Water Diver certification and other courses such as equipment specialty courses.

 Scuba review (refresher course)

 Has it been a while since you’ve been scuba diving?
 Do you feel like your scuba skills and knowledge are a bit rusty?
-The Scuba Review Tune-up is just the refreshment you need.
-It reacquaints you with diving so that you can feel again comfortable in the underwater world in less than a day.
-You’ll go over the knowledge you learned during your initial training followed by the practice fundamental skills in a pool or a confined water area.
-You’ll review:
+The Scuba Review Tune-up is just the refresher you need.
+It reacquaints you with diving so that you’re back to feeling comfortable in the underwater world in less than a day.
+You go over scuba knowledge you learned during your initial training.
+Then, practice fundamental skills in a pool or a confined water area.
+You review: